jeanlouisboudart/kafka-producer-benchmark/README.md

 ## Adding a new client ?
 We strongly recommend you to run your test against localhost:9092 you can leverage the default `docker-compose.yml` to have a development environment.
+If interested in experimenting with KIP-500, you can run your implementation locally against `docker compose -f docker-compose-kraft.yml` (1 single node acting as both controller and broker).

 Make everything configurable via environment variable.